Online PhD, Leadership: Gerontology

 |DISS 7010, 7020, 7030||

-The faculty at Concordia University can be found hard at work in the fields they teach-specialties in.
+The faculty at Concordia University Chicago can be found hard at work in the fields they teach and specialize in.
 At Concordia, we realize that a top-flight education in only possible with best-in-class instructors with real-world experience.
 We recruit passionate professionals from around the globe who are committed to helping you achieve your academic and professional goals.
-Read more about the Gerontology faculty by clicking the links below
+Read more about the gerontology faculty:

 Concordia University Chicago is committed to providing students with a high-quality education at a reasonable cost.
 And for graduates, the benefits of obtaining a Master of Art degree can be very valuable.
 According to the National Center for Education Statistics, in 2011, the median of earnings for adults ages 25-34 working full-time, year-round, with a master’s degree or higher was $59,200, compared to just $44,970 for individuals with a bachelor’s degree.